Steeton, West Yorkshire: Governance

 The village is part of the civil parish of Steeton with Eastburn.
 The parish is part of the Craven ward of the Metropolitan borough of the City of Bradford, part of the Metropolitan county of West Yorkshire.

 Population

 According to the 2011 census, 4,375 people were resident in the Steeton with Eastburn civil parish.

 Facilities

-The village has a major hospital, (Airedale General Hospital), a Pie Shop, a news agency, three hair dressing saloons, a fruit shop, a Chinese takeaway, a transport cafe, two parks, a public house, a bowling green, a war memorial, two village greens, a football pitch, a cricket pitch, a graveyard, a primary school, an hotel, a Church of England church and a Methodist church.
+The village has a major hospital, (Airedale General Hospital), a Pie Shop, a news agency, three hair dressing salons, a fruit shop, a Chinese takeaway, a transport cafe, two parks, a public house, a bowling green, a war memorial, two village greens, a football pitch, a cricket pitch, a graveyard, a primary school, an hotel, a Church of England church and a Methodist church.
 A Morrisons local store was also opened in the village in May 2014, but this became a My Local store when Morrisons withdrew from the village.
 Since then the site of the old Morrisons has become a Co-op Food store.